IDLES at The Iveagh Gardens, 11 July 2019

 What is special about IDLES is the juxtaposition of the wild and the responsible.
 This band are like no other as they couple their fragile lyrical content with a ferocious sound and a relentless on-stage performance.
 At times it is pure carnage up there.

-So far, urging people to be kind, compassionate and self-aware usually meant to be considered boring.
-But things are changing and Idles are at the forefront.
+Usually, the people urging us to be kind, compassionate and self-aware are often considered boring.
+But things are changing and IDLES are at the forefront.
 They are telling us otherwise: You can be angry and compassionate.
-You can be responsible and wild.
-Responsibility is cool now.
+You can be sensitive and wild.
+Responsibility is cool now, folks.